 Teaches: Scene Study

 Mr. Hunicutt is an actor, director, writer, and acting coach.
-His work includes television, film, commercials, theatre, sketch comedy, and over two decades performing and teaching improv across the U.S. and abroad.
-Eric is a member of the acclaimed improv ensemble The Reckoning, which began 15 years ago at Chicago's Improv Olympic Theater and continue to perform weekly at iO West in Hollywood; he has performed and studied with iO, Second City, UCB, ComedySportz, and more.
-Eric's work as a director includes plays, sketch comedy, solo shows, web series, and short films.
-He is a member of the Lincoln Center Theater Directors Lab, a member of LA's Echo Theatre Company and an alumnus of The University of North Carolina Chapel Hill.
+His acting work includes tv, film, commercials, theatre, sketch comedy, and over two decades performing and teaching improv across the U.S. and abroad.
+Eric is a member of the acclaimed improv ensemble The Reckoning, which formed at Chicago's Improv Olympic (iO) Theater in 2002 and continues to perform weekly at iO West in Hollywood; he has performed at and studied with iO Chicago, Second City, UCB, ComedySportz, and more.
+Eric has taught at numerous acting studios in LA, as well as at California State University's annual Summer Arts Intensive and as a guest artist and guest teacher at UC San Diego.
+His work as a director includes world premiere and contemporary plays, sketch comedy, solo shows, web series and short films.
+He is a member of the Lincoln Center Theater Directors Lab, a company member at LA's award-winning Echo Theatre Co. and is a proud alumnus of The University of North Carolina Chapel Hill.

 Teaches: Viewpoints & Improvisation for the Actor, Viewpoints + Scene Study + Improv LAB, Summer Intensive